Pseudo Bayesian Estimation of One-way ANOVA Model in Complex Surveys: Consistency of Bayesian Estimators

-After multiplying all $m$ integrated likelihoods, Equation \ref{eq:ilike} may be used to sample $(\mu, \tau_{a},\tau_{\epsilon})$, all under prior distributions earlier specified.
-None of the full condition distributions admit closed-form distributions that we may use to assess consistency of the estimators.
-Lemma 11 of \citet{slud_2019} demonstrates that use of the integrated likelihood (\ref{eq:ilike}) will not lead to consistent estimation when the sample fraction $m/M \rightarrow 0$ and also in the case where $N_{k}$ is very small.
-However, in both our sample design assumptions \ref{itm:bounds} and those reflected in condition (C2) in \citet{slud_2019}, this requirement for a non-diminishing sampling fraction of clusters is met $m/M = \mathcal{O}(1)$.
-Similarly, when $N_{k}$ is small, our Condition~\ref{itm:sampling design}\ref{withingroup} would require a within group sampling fraction of $1$ to possibly achieve consistency, which is not realistic.
-Therefore, the non-consistency corner cases of result of Lemma 11 are a subset of our conditions on the sampling design that more directly outline a class of sampling designs for which consistency is guaranteed and another for which consistency would not be expected.
+After multiplying all $m$ integrated likelihoods, Equation \ref{eq:ilike} may be used to sample $(\mu, \tau_{a}^{-1},\tau_{\epsilon}^{-1})$, all under prior distributions earlier specified.
+None of the full conditional distributions admit closed-form distributions that we may use to assess consistency of the estimators.
 To demonstrate consistency, we can appeal to the equivalence between the augmented approach, with consistency arguments presented above.
 Further, we utilize simulations like those in Sections \ref{sec:sims1} and \ref{sec:sims2} to provide insight into the performance of the integrated pseudo posterior distributions under Bayesian estimation, in which the posterior estimates from both the augmented and integrated likelihood are indistinguishable to several digits of precision.